As the dust settles on festive holiday season celebrations, Californians begin to discover new laws that took effect on January 1, 2018.

 The new employment laws also require employers to disclose a salary scale for every position to a job applicant upon request.

-Asking job applicants about or relying on prior criminal offenses is illegal.
+Asking job applicants about or relying on prior criminal offences is illegal.
 Also, the new laws prohibit California employers from denying employment to those whose prior criminal history has no relation to their duties in the position.

 Under new employment laws in Westlake Village and all across California, new parents at small companies of at least 20 employees are entitled to up to 12 weeks of unpaid, job-protected leave to care for their child or to bond with a newborn.